Jump to Recipe Print Recipe

 How do you store banana bread?

 Store this bread in an airtight container in your refrigerator.
+This banana bread will last up to 4 days or up to 4 months in the freezer.
 You can also freeze cooled loaves in a freezer-safe container or zipper bag.

 A slice of gluten free banana chocolate chunk bread on a white plate.